hritik1910/Generative_AI_with_Large_Language_Models--Coursera_Course/README.md

 (D).
 To write prompts and completions from scratch that are used during fine-tuning with RLHF **_Correct Ans_- (C)**

+**RLHF - Reward Hacking - On going Week 3 question** How can RLHF align the performance of large language models with human preferences?
+Select all that apply

+(A).
+Inference is faster after RLHF, improving the user experience (B).
+RLHF can enhance the interpretability of generated text (C).
+RLHF increases the model's size by adding new parameters that represent human preferences (D).
+RLHF can help reduce model toxicity and misinformation **_Correct Ans_- (B) & (D)**

 # Ongoing Course.
 Very soon full details will be here.